halfer/spiderling-utils/README.md

 Usage
 ---

-Create an abstract class to inherit from SpiderlingUtils\TestCase, and that will become your test case parent.
+Create an abstract class to inherit from `SpiderlingUtils\TestCase`, and that will become your test case parent.

 	TODO Example here, indicate what is required/mandatory

-Create a class to inherit from SpiderlingUtils\TestListener, and that will become a listener that can be wired into your phpunit.xml.
+Create a class to inherit from `SpiderlingUtils\TestListener`, and that will become a listener that can be wired into your phpunit.xml.
 This must implement `switchOnBySuiteName($name)`, which should return true if a suite name or namespace is one that you recognise, and if a web server is required.
 This means that if you only need to run your unit tests, a server is not spun up.

 	TODO Example here, indicate what is required/mandatory